How to Intercept Negative Reviews Before They Hit the App Store

 }

 // 2.
-When the user submits a custom rating
+When the user submits a rating in your in-app popup.

 fun onCustomRatingSubmitted(rating: Int, screen: String) {